 520-420/50 = 100/50 = 2 – our standardized value for this day is 2.
 If the sales were $600, we’d scale in a similar way as 600-420/50 = 180/50 = 3.6.

-If all columns are done on a similar basis we quickly have a great base for analytics that is consistent and allows us to quickly spot correlations.
+If all columns are done on a similar basis, we quickly hav1`e a great base for analytics that is consistent and allows us to quickly spot correlations.

 In summary, data normalization processes ensure that our data is structured logically and scaled proportionally where required, generally on a scale of 0 to 1.
 It tends to be used where you have predefined assumptions of your model.
 Data standardization can be used where you are dealing with multiple variables together and need to find correlations and trends via a weighted ratio.